darinz/DL/04_Training_Techniques/02_normalization_techniques.md

 ## Group Normalization

 Group Normalization divides channels into groups and normalizes within each group, providing a compromise between BatchNorm and LayerNorm.

+> **Explanation:**
+> GroupNorm is designed to work well even with small batch sizes, making it a good choice for tasks like object detection and segmentation where batch sizes are often limited by memory.

 ### Mathematical Formulation